-In the rest of this post, I give you a brief overview of Content Inc., my takeaways and action steps for myself, and my recommendation for you.
+The rest of this post includes a summary of Content Inc., takeaways from Content Inc., and a reading recommendation for you.

 “A successful man is one who can lay a firm foundation with the bricks others have thrown at him.” – David Brinkley